-The travel itinerary company Earth Trekkers has highlighted a hidden Italian commune with and fairytale cottages.
+The travel itinerary company Earth Trekkers has highlighted a hidden Italian commune with beautiful views and fairytale cottages.

-Many tourists enjoy a trip to Italy thanks to its , which gives such as Rome, Naples and Milan and .
+Many tourists enjoy a trip to Italy thanks to its incredibly rich and varied history, which gives cities such as Rome, Naples and Milan beautiful architecture and delicious food.

-However, Julie, a travel expert at Earth Trekkers, noted that a trip to the commune of Alberobello in Apulia (Puglia) gives tourists all the culture they expect from the .
+However, Julie, a travel expert at Earth Trekkers, noted that a trip to the commune of Alberobello in Apulia (Puglia) gives tourists all the culture they expect from the country.

 She explained: “Have you ever seen photos of a place and think ‘that can’t be real’?
 Well, that’s what we thought when we first saw photos of Alberobello.
 This tiny town looks like it has been plucked from the pages of a fairytale.

 “Alberobello is famous for its trulli, small round buildings with conical roofs made out of stone.
-Stroll the hilly maze of streets, shop for souvenirs, enjoy the view across the , and fill your camera’s memory card with photos of this enchanting town.”
+Stroll the hilly maze of streets, shop for souvenirs, enjoy the view across the rooftop terraces, and fill your camera’s memory card with photos of this enchanting town.”

 One of the most distinctive features of Alberobello is the incredibly unusual architecture of the houses, known as trulli.